What is MELT – Mandatory Entry Level Training?

 BC’s Ministry of Transportation has followed in the footsteps of neighbouring provinces by announcing details regarding the implementation of its MELT (Mandatory Entry-Level Training) program for commercial drivers on March 31, 2021.

-As of October 18, 2021 – any drivers taking a Class 1 Road Test in BC must undergo a rigid training program that exceeds the minimum requirements set by the National Safety Code Standard, composed of a minimum of 140 hours of instruction and training.
+As of October 18, 2021 – in order to obtain a Class 1 Commercial Driver’s Licence in BC, drivers must now undergo a rigid training program that exceeds the minimum requirements set by the National Safety Code Standard, composed of a minimum of 140 hours of instruction and training.
 Read ICBC’s full MELT FAQ here.

 What does that mean here at MTI?

 The inaugural MELT session began on August 21, 2021.
 Our “The MTI Way” MELT Program clocks in at approximately 8 weeks in length, and the tuition is listed below.
 We also offer “The MTI Way Platinum,” which finishes up with the 4 weeks of coach-mentorship with one of our partner carriers.
 Feel free to contact our office for course outlines for both programs.